NY APInylottery.ny.gov ↗

-Access NY Lottery draw results, historical winning numbers, scratch-off games, retailer locations, and winner data via 7 structured endpoints.
+Access NY Lottery draw results, historical winning numbers, scratch-off games, retailer locations, and recent winners via a structured JSON API.

 No input parameters required.